dclee131/RobustNetwork/README.md

 compute_gain.m: compute system gain matrix for the swing equation.

 optimize_bound.jl: optimize the perturbation bound.
-(It requires MATLAB and Julia with IPOPT and JuMP downloaded)
+(It requires MATLAB and Julia with IPOPT and JuMP.)

 TSA_SGT_2bus.m: creates plots for analyzing 2-bus system.

 ## Citation

-You can find more details and derivation in:
+You can find more details in:

 ```bibtex
   @article{lee2019robustness,